gupta1001/todolist/README.md

 AS A developer
 I WANT a To Do List generator
 SO THAT I can keep track of my daily items to be completed.
-I want the same to do list functionalit for my Work purpose as well
+I want the same to do list functionality for my Work purpose as well
 ```

 ## Acceptance Criteria